 Stock Option and Award Plan.
 The Company has a stock incentive plan under which it grants stock options and share awards to directors, officers and other employees.
 Option price is the market price on the date of grant.
-Options become exercisable at such time, generally over three or four years, and in such installments as set by the Company, and expire ten years from the date of grant.
+Options become exercisable at such time, generally over 3 years or 4 years, and in such installments as set by the Company, and expire 10 years from the date of grant.